prabal-rawal/VidChat/readme.md

     * Head over to https://www.agora.io/en/ and create your very own Agora app.
     * Once your app is up and running, locate the sacred `appid` and `appCertificate`.
 These are your keys to the video chat kingdom!
     * Carefully copy and paste these magical incantations into the designated spots within `views.py` and `streams.js`.
-(Feeling a bit lost?
-This handy guide might shed some light: https://www.youtube.com/watch?v=Ho1BCwxgsR0)

     **Here's a peek at the incantations you'll be replacing:**